Frequently Asked Questions About the iPad

 How do you use the iPad in your classes?

 As of October 19, 2011, I began mirroring from my iPad to a projector in my room.
 Ultimately, I needed an Apple TV (refurbished, $85), HDMI cable (look at monoprice.com) and a HDMI to VGA adapter (Look at View HD products at Amazon.com or at monoprice.com, if they are in stock).
 A better option for an HDMI converter for the Apple TV is the Kanex ATV Pro.
+You can also set a computer to run Reflector, AirServer, or X-Mirage to act as an AirPlay receiver.

 If you were given __ amount of dollars, what would you do with a classroom full of iPads?